Grace Graupe-Pillard: Public art 1992–2004

-Grace Graupe-Pillard has received public art commissions from Shearson Lehman American Express, AT&T, Peat Marwick, Wonder Woman Wall at The Port Authority Bus Terminal in NYC, Robert Wood Johnson University Hospital, New Brunswick, NJ, and “Celebrating Orange”. commissioned for the City of Orange, NJ.
-Public art projects also include commissions from NJ Transit for their new Hudson Bergen Light Rail Transit System at Garfield Station in Jersey City, and 2nd Street Station in Hoboken installed in 2004, as well as an artwork for NJ Transit's Aberdeen-Matawan Station in Aberdeen, NJ.
-In 1995 she was chosen to serve on NJ Transit's Transit Arts Committee developing a “Master Plan” that set forth guidelines and approaches for the inclusion of art in their new Hudson-Bergen Light Rail Transit System.
+Grace Graupe-Pillard has received public art commissions from Shearson Lehman American Express, AT&T, Peat Marwick, Wonder Woman Wall at The Port Authority Bus Terminal in New York City, Robert Wood Johnson University Hospital, New Brunswick, New Jersey, and "Celebrating Orange". commissioned for the City of Orange, New Jersey.
+Public art projects also include commissions from NJ Transit for their new Hudson Bergen Light Rail Transit System at Garfield Station in Jersey City, and 2nd Street Station in Hoboken installed in 2004, as well as an artwork for New Jersey Transit's Aberdeen-Matawan Station in Aberdeen, NJ.
+In 1995 she was chosen to serve on New Jersey Transit's Transit Arts Committee developing a “Master Plan” that set forth guidelines and approaches for the inclusion of art in their new Hudson-Bergen Light Rail Transit System.
 She also served as one of the Design Team Leaders for 3 of the stations.
 In 1998 Ms. Graupe-Pillard was asked to be on the Design team for the planning of artwork to be placed in the Hoboken 2nd St. Station.